Cobertos/dotfiles/README.md

 # Dot Files

-A collection of configs and dot files that I use.
-Nothing in here should be private.
+A collection of configs and dot files for programs I use on Windows.

+* **Public** - There are no private keys or licenses in here (they should be created separately)
+* **Console** - Most everything should be geared towards my console environment.
+Large GUI stuff/versioning should be in Dropbox

 # Tools